 Discover the rich biodiversity of the remote Westfjords

 Enjoy a leisurely morning at sea, learning about Iceland and its incredible diversity.
-We will spend the afternoon on the remote eastern side of the Westfjords to experience rural Iceland.
+You will spend the afternoon on the remote eastern side of the Westfjords to experience rural Iceland.
 This corner of Iceland is difficult to access and is seldom visited by many people but boasts spectacular beauty and rich history.
-We will take advantage of the dramatic landscape of the fjord to offer hiking, leisurely explorations of the tundra, and perhaps photography of wildflowers.
-The tiny town of Djúpavík held its place on the map because of the golden age of herring.
+You will take advantage of the dramatic landscape of the fjord to offer hiking, leisurely explorations of the tundra, and perhaps photography of wildflowers.
+The tiny town of Djupavik held its place on the map because of the golden age of herring.
 During its heyday in the 1930s, its herring plant was the largest concrete structure in Iceland.
-The plant closed in 1954 but remains as a small museum and a memory of the rich productivity of the herring industry in Iceland.
-We’ll visit the museum and learn about the significance of this resource to all of Iceland in the 20th century.
+The plant closed in 1954 but remains a small museum and a memory of the rich productivity of the herring industry in Iceland.
+Visit the museum and learn about the significance of this resource to all of Iceland in the 20th century.

 Day 4: Islands of Surtsey | Heimaey, Westman Islands